Let’s bake and cook with ease together in your kitchen.

 This offering will be most beneficial with quarterly to semi-annual collaborations.

-Cooking with a CSA or seasonally
+Cooking with a CSA, seasonally, or dietary shifts

 FOR those who feel too one-directional in their cooking and want to adjust for dietary shifts or cook with seasonality or variety.